 The value of a

-with expression is the value of the last expression in the block, or of the last expression in the
+with expression is the value of the last expression in the block.

 Language constructs that can raise errors¶